cooptimize/Dataverse/Dataflows/README.md

+Import these as Dataflows.
+PowerBI.com Workspace > + New Dataflow > Import Model

 | File | Purpose |
 | --- | ----------- |
 | Dataverse Metadata.json | Useful for reviewing or storing all the table metadata available |